akdel/OptiScan/README.md

 ## Usage

-`optiscan/pipelines/` folder contains two pipeline scripts for running optiscan.
+`optiscan/pipelines/` folder contains two pipeline scripts for running OptiScan.

 1. `extract_molecules` is for extracting and recording OM signals into disk.